DAWG-psu/DAWG2021F/Dec3/Readme.md

 require(mlr)
 require(party)
 require(randomForest)
+require(ggplot2)

 ```

 1. Making "task" (makeClassifTask)
 ```
-trainTask<- makeClassifTask(data = dataset_rf, # dataset
+trainTask<- makeClassifTask(data = model_salmonella, # dataset
-                              target = "y", # name of the column in the data rame with Salmonella presence/absence data in it positive = "1" # how positive Salmonella samples are marked in that column)
+                            target = "salmonella", # name of the column in the data rame with Salmonella presence/absence data in it positive = "1") # how positive Salmonella samples are marked in that column)
 ```

 2. Setting "parameters" (makeParamSet)